Andreiul27/Norsk-Tipping-Data-Analysis/README.md

 ## Case background

-> **Case:** Give new customers a good onboarding — a relevant, entertaining customer experience within safe limits.
+> **Case:** Give new customers a good onboarding and  a relevant, entertaining customer experience within safe limits.
 >
 > The dataset covers new customers in the first week after placing their first digital bet.
 Norsk Tipping wants to quickly understand customers' interests, needs, and any early signs of risky play, so it can follow up promptly and provide a good onboarding experience, relevant and entertaining content, and safe play limits (problem gambling prevention).
 >